Rotation and Abundances of the Benchmark Brown Dwarf HD 33632 Ab from Keck/KPIC High-resolution Spectroscopy: Forward-Modeling Method

 where $\chi^2$ is the chi-square defined as the square of data minus the full forward model over the inflated noise $\sigma^{*}$.
 The second term is the normalization constant with the inflated noise.

-The brown dwarf atmosphere models are drawn from the BT-Settl \citep{Allard:2012ab} and Sonora \citep{Marley:2021aa} models, both assuming solar metallicity.
-We linearly interpolated the model grid points across different {\teff} and {\logg}, and used the nested sampling method with the \texttt{dynesty} package \citep{Speagle:2020aa} to derive our best-fit parameters.
-We prefer nested sampling over the Markov chain Monte Carlo sampling method because our model dimension is high (17 parameters), as nested sampling better samples the multi-modal distribution for each parameter, and allows us to compute the Bayes factor which can be used to compare different models.
+The brown dwarf atmosphere models are drawn from the BT-Settl \citep{Allard:2012ab} and Sonora \citep{Marley:2021aa} models with resolutions of $\sim$235000 and $\sim$200000, respectively, both assuming solar metallicity.
+We linearly interpolated the model grid points across different {\teff} and {\logg}, and used the nested sampling method \citep{Skilling:2004aa, Skilling:2006aa} with the \texttt{dynesty} package \citep{Speagle:2020aa} to derive our best-fit parameters.

 We used 1,000 live points to sample and followed the default stopping criteria when the difference of log evidence between iterations is below $\epsilon$ = 1.009\footnote{$\epsilon = 10^{-3} \times (K-1) + 0.01 = 1.009$, where $K = 1000$ is the number of nested sampling live points \citep{Speagle:2020aa}.}.

 We used uniform distributions for our nested sampling priors.
 Basically, we covered the reasonable parameter range for the {\teff} from 800~K to 2400~K and {\logg} from 3.5 to 5.5 dex cgs, RV from $-100$ to $+100$~{\kms}, and {\vsini} from 0 to 100~{\kms}.
 The companion scale factor $\alpha_{p}$ ranges from 0 to 100 in data numbers (DN), the speckle scale factors $\alpha_{s, f}$ range from 0 to 6180 DN (for each fiber and each order; 6 parameters in total), the instrumental profile scale factor goes from 1.0 to 1.2 (for each order; 3 parameters in total), and the noise jitter is drawn from 0.1 to 30 DN (for each order; 3 parameters in total).